Where Are You (Bee Gees song)

-"Where Are You" is a song written by Maurice Gibb.
+"Where Are You" is a song by the Bee Gees, written by Maurice Gibb.
 It marked his debut as a lead vocalist and solo composer.
-It was included on the Bee Gees' 1966 album Spicks and Specks.
+It was included on the 1966 album Spicks and Specks.
 In 1968, it was released in the US.

 Origin

 It was written by Maurice Gibb in 1966 and was his first to appear on any Bee Gees albums.
 It was recorded around April and May 1966.

 Another Maurice composition from that year, "All by Myself" was released in 1970 on Inception/Nostalgia.

 The song had drawn Kipner's attention to Maurice's potential as a more than competent songwriter, Maurice generally felt more comfortable writing the music than the words.